Frequently asked questions - EWS

 The Northern Ireland Department for Communities are committed to improving building safety to ensure another tragedy like Grenfell is avoided.
 Whilst there are differences in approach to rectification of cladding defects and building safety from England, the overall impact should be safer buildings.
 RICS has been and continues to work closely with the DfC and the Department of Finance on these issues.

-The DfC has formed an agreement with the Department for Levelling Up, Housing and Communities (DLUHC) that Northern Ireland cladding remediation funding applications can be processed and delivered through its Cladding Safety Scheme (CSS).
+The DfC has formed an agreement with the Ministry of Housing, Communities and Local Government (MHCLG) that Northern Ireland cladding remediation funding applications can be processed and delivered through its Cladding Safety Scheme (CSS).
 In Northern Ireland, the funding will be administered by Homes England as part of the English scheme.

 As in England, the Northern Ireland £33m funding applies to remediation of unsafe cladding on blocks 11m+ where a responsible developer cannot be identified, traced or held responsible.